William McCraw: Biography

 McCraw was elected District Attorney of Dallas County.
 When he resigned, he joined his friend Tom C. Clark in forming the law firm of Clark and McCraw.
 Clark served as McCraw's campaign manager when he received the Democratic nomination and was elected Attorney General of Texas in 1934.
 He served two terms.
 During his tenure as Attorney General he petitioned the United States Supreme Court unsuccessfully for Texas to take a share of the estate of Edward Howland Robinson Green who had lived for many years in Terrell, Texas.

 In 1938, McCraw ran for Governor as the more conservative candidate against W. Lee "Pappy" O'Daniel, but lost the Democratic Primary.

-While he was Attorney General of Texas, McGraw owned and flew an airplane over Texas "as casually as he would drive a car."
+While he was Attorney General of Texas, McCraw owned and flew an airplane over Texas "as casually as he would drive a car."
 Having logged 1800 flying hours, he was called to active duty with the Army Air Corps in World War II.